Hey Internet, are you ready for Vegan + Gluten-Free Lentil Cheeseburger Sliders? This is a great entree for The Big Game coming up this Sunday!

 I used a splash of reduced sodium tamari to keep the mushrooms from sticking and add a little flavor.

 To hold things together, we'll use a combo of wet and dry ingredients.

 The wet: 3 flax eggs.
-All you need to make a flax egg is 1 tbsp of ground flaxseed (I grind mine fresh in a spice grinder) and 3 tbsp of water.
+All you need to make a flax egg is 1 tablespoon of ground flaxseed (I grind mine fresh in a spice grinder) and 3 tablespoon of water.
 Mix your flax eggs together and let chill in the refrigerator for about 5 min.

 As mentioned above, I've only tested these two types of flour because they're a little heartier.
 If using more like an all purpose flour, you may need more to get the right non-sticky consistency.

 And the last thing you'll need is some spices!
 I like this particular combination because it tastes a little smoky, nicely savory, and a light reminder of "meat" or "meatballs" without trying to mimic it exactly.

 (use any type of salt, this is the one I use for everything because I love the flavor)